wunderdogsw/aws-training-api/README.md

 The todo items are saved in the `data/todos.json` file.

+## Getting started

-- Install dependencies with `npm install`
+1. Install dependencies with `npm install`
-- Start the API with `npm start`
+2. Start the API with `npm start`
+3. Check that the API is running by visiting http://localhost:3000/healthz.
+4. Test out the API, see [API documentation](#api-documentation)

+## Running tests

 - Run tests with `npm run test`

-You can check that the API is running by visiting http://localhost:3000/healthz.

 ### Environment variables